bonny/WordPress-Simple-History/readme.txt

 = 3.5.0 (February 2023) =

-- Log an entry when a cron event hook is paused or resumed with the WP Crontrol plugin #328
+- Added: Log an entry when a cron event hook is paused or resumed with the WP Crontrol plugin [#328](https://github.com/bonny/WordPress-Simple-History/pull/328).
+- Fixed: DB error on MariaDB database when collation `utf8mb4_unicode_520_ci` is used for the Simple history tables.
+Reported here: https://wordpress.org/support/topic/database-error-after-upgrade-to-wordpress-6-1/.
 - Tested up to WordPress 6.2.

 Note: Next major version of the plugin will require PHP 7.
 If you are running a PHP version older than that